Pennine Blue: Bus fleet

 The company operated a large and varied fleet of Bristol RE single deck buses, a number of which were bought from Belfast.
 A couple of Leyland Nationals were also bought.
 Double deckers included a number of ECW bodied Bristol VRTs, at least one former GMT Standard, and a Leeds 'Jumbo' Leyland Atlantean.
 A number of minibuses were also operated; under the name 'Baby Blue' and were given the names of cartoon characters.
 Their first new bus was an Optare MetroRider named 'Dennis the Menace' which arrived around the time of the takeover by PMT, appearing in Pennine Blue's familiar blue and cream livery, the second followed soon after and named 'Beryl the Peril'/ Following the take over by PMT, a large number of PMT Bristol VRTs were drafted into the fleet, some of which were painted into the Pennine Blue livery, although this did not last long.

 Takeovers

 The company was taken over by PMT in the mid-1990s and would adopt the PMT livery to its services, which resulted in the change of the name from Pennine Blue to Pennine, as the livery changed from blue to yellow and red.
 The first vehicles to appear in the red and yellow livery, with the addition of a Badgerline group Badger were two ex Bristol dual door Bristol VRTs.
 The company would change to First Pennine in light of the 1995 merger of GRT Group Holdings and Badgerline PLC and the formation of FirstBus.
 In the early 21st century, First Pennine would become part of First Greater Manchester.
-Although, officially the services in Tameside are First Manchester services, First had registered the services as First Pennine but are now registered to first pioneer.
+Although, officially the services in Tameside were First Manchester services, First had originally registered the services as First Pennine.
+However, this was later changed to First Pioneer.

+In June 2017, First announced the closure of Dukinfield depot, along with the depot in Bury.
+All routes operated by First Pioneer in Tameside (excluding routes 348 and 350, which were transferred to Oldham depot), were transferred to Stagecoach Manchester’s depot in Ashton-under-Lyne, as well as other smaller operators such as Stotts Tours and Nexus Move.